SumoLogic/sumologic-documentation/docs/platform-services/automation-service/about-automation-service.md

 <ActionsLimitQuery/>

-Each execution of Custom, Notification, Enrichment, Daemon, Scheduled, and Trigger Actions count toward the actions limit.
+Each execution of Custom, Notification, Enrichment, Daemon, Scheduled, and Trigger Actions counts toward the actions limit.
 User Choice, IF, and Task actions do not count toward the actions limit.